WojciechMatuszewski/programming-notes/web/events.md

 `passive` is for performance gains.
 Granted these are probably insignificant, but, nevertheless you can specify those.
 With `passive` you tell the browser that you will not use `event.preventDefault`, in return you get those aforementioned performance optimizations.

+### Class as the listener

+It turns out, instead of a function, one can specify a class as a second parameter to the `addEventListener` function.
+This might come in handy when you want to ensure referential equality needed for **cleaning up** the listener.

+Learn more about the _class as the listener_ [here](https://www.stefanjudis.com/today-i-learned/addeventlistener-accepts-functions-and-objects/?utm_source=stefanjudis).

 ## Canceling the event listeners

 When you first encounter the `AbortController` API, you will most likely read about its ability to cancel network requests.
 And this is great!
 It allows us to eliminate the "flickering state" issues when fetching in `useEffect` with a dependency array.